 The Fjallraven Kanken Classic is an outlier product that holds its own.
 It earns its place in our review for functional reasons and as a cautionary tale.
 It certainly can suffice as a daypack.
 It will hold your water bottle, camera, sandwich, and an extra jacket for cruising the geysers in Yellowstone or for vision questing in Joshua Tree.
 However, it has none of the attributes we look for in a pack for beginner or expert hikers.
-The padding and structure is minimal and the features are limited.
-It is marketed as a "daypack" just like the Editors' Choice Osprey Talon 22 is, but these are two entirely different products.
+The padding and structure are minimal, and the features are limited.
+It is marketed as a "daypack" just like the Editors' Choice Osprey Stratos 34 is, but these are two entirely different products.
 The Fjallraven is a fashionable, carefully tailored city bag made to look like a backpack.
-The Talon is constructed to optimize performance, with form following that function.
+The Stratos is constructed to optimize performance, with form following that function.

 Fjallraven Kanken Classic 16L Review